Star Capital Associates UK

 VAT

-VAT registration required if turnover exceeds threshold
+Having the corporate VAT is required if turnover exceeds threshold

 Some charitable supplies may be zero-rated or exempt